 Summer holidays are always a good time to gather friends and family by the poolside and around the grill.
-Labor Day weekend is one of the last opportunities to throw your great big summer bash, so going all out should be on the agenda!
+Labor Day weekend Holiday is one of the last opportunities to throw your great big summer bash, so going all out should be on the agenda!
 If you’re looking for creative ways to make your party stand out on people’s planners, calendars, and memories, here are five great tips that can make your party just as memorable as the rest of the summer.

 - Pick a theme.
 While many great parties are just summer-fun themed, giving your party a fresh look can be the key to making it the best of the year.
 Whether you’re ‘whiting out’ the competition with an all-white dress code, or encouraging your guests to wear red, white, and blue, there are a lot of ways you can make the most of your party theme.
 Buy streamers, decorative plates and silverware, or even candy and favors to make sure your party is just as colorful as your imagination.